ryan-brazeal-ufl/OpenPyLivox/README.md

   - 03.05.0000 to 03.06.0000 (standard versions)
 - The CSV output file's header record, allows the point cloud data to be easily opened in the <b>amazing</b> open source software, CloudCompare (download at https://cloudcompare.org)

-`//X,Y,Z,Inten-sity,Time,ReturnNum`      (ReturnNum is only included when using firmwares 03.03.0001 or .0002)<br>
+`//X,Y,Z,Inten-sity,Time,ReturnNum`      (ReturnNum is only included when using firmwares 03.03.0001 or .0002)

-**Quirky Fact:** Intensity (i.e., called Reflectivity in the Livox documentation) has a hyphen in the CSV header record in order to 'trick' CloudCompare into using the field as a scalar, rather than a grey value.
-This enables displaying the point cloud data in CloudCompare using a more visually appealing colour spectrum.
+**Quirky Fact:** Intensity (i.e., called Reflectivity in the Livox documentation) has a hyphen in the CSV header record in order to 'trick' CloudCompare into assigning the field as a scalar type by default.
+This enables displaying the point cloud in CloudCompare using a more visually appealing colour spectrum.
+It also provides a way to (possibly) help filter out some unwanted noisy data.

 Check out the [livox_controller_demo.py](./livox_controller_demo.py) file for complete details on how to use the OpenPyLivox v1.0 library